How to File For Divorce in Carson County – 2026 Update

 Eligibility and Carson County Requirements

-In Carson County, to file for divorce, one spouse must be a resident for at least six months.
-The county adopts a no-fault standard, allowing couples to claim the marriage is “irretrievably broken” without proving wrongdoing.
+In Carson County, to file for divorce, one spouse must be a Texas resident for at least six months and a Carson County resident for at least 90 days.
+Texas adopts a no-fault standard, allowing couples to cite “insupportability” as grounds for divorce without proving fault.

 The 6-Month Texas Residency and 90-Day County Rule